Mars: Internal structure

 Like Earth, Mars is differentiated into a dense metallic core overlaid by less dense rocky layers.
 The outermost layer is the crust, which is on average about 42-56 km thick, with a minimum thickness of 6 km in Isidis Planitia, and a maximum thickness of 117 km in the southern Tharsis plateau.
 For comparison, Earth's crust averages 27.3 ± 4.8 km in thickness.
 The most abundant elements in the Martian crust are silicon, oxygen, iron, magnesium, aluminum, calcium, and potassium.
 Mars is confirmed to be seismically active; in 2019, it was reported that InSight had detected and recorded over 450 marsquakes and related events.

 Beneath the crust is a silicate mantle responsible for many of the tectonic and volcanic features on the planet's surface.
 The upper Martian mantle is a low-velocity zone, where the velocity of seismic waves is lower than surrounding depth intervals.
 The mantle appears to be rigid down to the depth of about 250 km, giving Mars a very thick lithosphere compared to Earth.
 Below this the mantle gradually becomes more ductile, and the seismic wave velocity starts to grow again.
 The Martian mantle does not appear to have a thermally insulating layer analogous to Earth's lower mantle; instead, below 1050 km in depth, it becomes mineralogically similar to Earth's transition zone.
 At the bottom of the mantle lies a basal liquid silicate layer approximately 150–180 km thick.
 The Martian mantle appears to be highly heterogenous, with dense fragments up to 4 km across, likely injected deep into the planet by colossal impacts ~4.5 billion years ago; high-frequency waves from eight marsquakes slowed as they passed these localized regions, and modeling indicates the heterogeneities are compositionally distinct debris preserved because Mars lacks plate tectonics and has a sluggishly convecting interior that prevents complete homogenization.

 Mars's iron and nickel core is at least partially molten, and may have a solid inner core.
 It is around half of Mars's radius, approximately 1650–1675 km, and is enriched in light elements such as sulfur, oxygen, carbon, and hydrogen.
 The temperature of the core is estimated to be 2000–2400 K, compared to 5400–6230 K for Earth's solid inner core.
-In 2025, based on data from the InSight lander, a group of researchers reported the detection of a solid inner core 613 km ± 67 km in radius.
+Whether or not a solid inner core is present inside Mars remains a topic of active research; a 2023 study using data from the InSight lander suggested the absence of a solid inner core, however a 2025 study based on the same data reported the detection of a solid inner core 613 km ± 67 km in radius.